ofek/pyapp/docs/config.md

 ### Embedding ### {: #distribution-embedding }

 You may set the `PYAPP_DISTRIBUTION_EMBED` option to `true` or `1` to embed the distribution in the executable at build time to avoid fetching it at runtime.
-When distribution embedding is enabled, you can set the `PYAPP_DISTRIBUTION_PATH` option to use a local path rather than fetching the source.
+You can set the `PYAPP_DISTRIBUTION_PATH` option to use a local path rather than fetching the source, which implicitly enables embedding.

 ## pip